run2bizdocs/documentation/en-us/docs/builder/developing-applications/internationalization.md

 Description: Internationalization
 # Internationalization

-Neuro uses labels (Keys) to perform the internationalization of the forms each field assigned at the form can use a label and those labels are attached to an internationalization key, the keys are connected to the Neuro Application.
+Builder uses labels (Keys) to perform the internationalization of the forms each field assigned at the form can use a label and those labels are attached to an internationalization key, the keys are connected to the Builder Application.

 Before getting started
 ----------------------

-Must have the Neuro Application created.
+Must have the Builder Application created.

 Procedure
 ---------

 1. Access the functionality through navigation in the menu:

-    1. Neuro \> Configuration \> Internationalization.
+    1. Builder \> Configuration \> Internationalization.

 2. Click on "New";